CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 **Configuration Fails Because of a Dependency**

 If you stage a configuration but it fails because of a dependency, the failure shows the reason.
-In the following example, the change fails because the BGP router ID is not set:
+In the following example, the change fails because the BGP router ID is not set.

 ```
 cumulus@switch:~$ curl -u 'cumulus:cumulus' --insecure https://127.0.0.1:8765/nvue_v1/revision/6